srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 - Temperature Predictions for the next 7 days.
 We have used Date and Predicted temperature fields in x & Y axis respectively to build the below widget.
 ![](images/PredictionsDashboard.png)

+- To create a dashboard using IBM Cognos Analytics, refer to the [this tutorial.](https://developer.ibm.com/tutorials/build-dashboards-in-cognos-analytics-on-ibm-cloud-pak-for-data/)